Skip to main content

 When to Call a Professional

-• If the castle nut or jam nut is severely corroded and won't budge
+• Castle nut or jam nut is severely corroded and won't move even with heat and penetrating oil

-• If you find play in the inner tie rod too (requires special tools)
+• You find play in the inner tie rod end too (requires special tools and more precision)

-• If you're not comfortable working under the car
+• You're not comfortable working under the car or setting torque accurately

-Tie rod end replacement is a straightforward repair that most DIYers can handle in 1–2 hours per side.
+Tie rod end replacement is a straightforward repair that most DIYers can handle in 1.5–2 hours per side.
 The hardest part is honestly getting to the alignment shop afterward.
-Mark your positions carefully, torque everything to spec, and don't skip that alignment.
+Mark your positions carefully, torque everything to spec, use a new castle nut and cotter pin, and don't skip that alignment.

 Related Guides